kalilistic/xivplugins/README.md

 # neat-plugins-plus

 All the dalamud plugins that can be found on github.
-This is automatically updated every hour and not vetted in the least.
+This is automatically updated every six hours and not vetted in the least.

 https://kalilistic.github.io/neat-plugins-plus/